-At this point the police decided that NA needed to be further cordoned off and bundled them into the lost property shop with the barrier put down.
-As they waited in their Nazi pen, they presumably had some rather awkward conversations very, very close to each others' faces.
+At this point the police decided that NA needed to be further cordoned off and bundled them into the lost property shop of the station with the barrier put down.
+As they waited in their Nazi-pen, they presumably had some rather awkward conversations very, very close to each others' faces.

 NA did a bit of half-hearted seig-heiling before the police pushed the crowd back and managed to escort them out of the train station and into a transport police office next door.
 Presumably from here the police waited for the anti-fascist crowd to disperse and send NA home on trains.